Bahrain revokes nationality of 31 over national security

 "This is a reflection of a complex persecution policy against race, sect and political orientation.
 It is against Bahrain's Persian minority, Shi'ites and the pro-democracy movement in general."

-"Most worryingly, the authorities are making some in the group stateless.
-This, as well as any arbitrary deprivation of nationality, is prohibited under international law," said Philip Luther, Amnesty's director for the Middle East and North Africa.

-"We urgently call on the Bahraini authorities to rescind this frightening and chilling decision."

-It was not clear whether the men stripped of their nationality would be expelled from Bahrain.
+It was not clear whether the men would be expelled from Bahrain.

 In a similar move last December, the United Arab Emirates revoked the citizenship of seven Islamist activists, saying they posed a threat to national security.
 Some of the men had demanded greater powers for the Federal National Council, an elected body which advises the government.

-The Bahraini government said on Tuesday it had arrested four suspects in multiple bombings that killed two people in the capital Manama, and it accused the Lebanese militant group Hezbollah of being behind the attacks.
+Bahrain announced the move a day after the government said it had arrested four suspects in multiple bombings that killed two people in the capital Manama and accused the Lebanese militant group Hezbollah of being behind the attacks.